microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 The existing `vk::ext_instruction` attribute is used to define a function as a specific spir-v instruction.
 Suppose we wanted to implement the [SPV_INTEL_subgroups](http://htmlpreview.github.io/?https://github.com/KhronosGroup/SPIRV-Registry/blob/main/extensions/INTEL/SPV_INTEL_subgroups.html) extension in a header file.
-It contains a 8 new instructions.
+It contains 8 new instructions.
 Each one could be defined in the header file as a function, and then the function can be called by the users.
 For example,